 The Windermere and Leven catchment is a large catchment and is heavily influenced by Windermere, a significant tourist destination.
-Trout numbers were relatively low; with the majority of sites being classified as 'poor' or below for trout fry and 'fair' or below for trout parr.
-Colton beck was the only site to record 'excellent' numbers of trout fry, although salmon were completely absent here and trout parr were classed as 'fair'.
+Trout numbers were relatively low; no site in the main catchment was classified as higher than 'poor' i.e. within the bottom 40% of sites across England for trout populations.
+Colton beck was the only site to record 'excellent' numbers of trout fry, although salmon were completely absent here and trout parr were classed as 'very poor'.